 Getting the Lead Out: Genetics and Lead Exposure

-Lead exposure is a problem with old paint, contaminated soil, plumbing fixtures, and industrial exposure.
-Once absorbed, its health effects include neurological damage, anemia through interference with red blood cell production, and cardiovascular effects.
+Lead exposure is a problem with old house paint, contaminated soil, plumbing fixtures, and industrial exposure.
+Once absorbed, its health effects include neurological damage, decreased red blood cell production, and cardiovascular effects.
 Variants in the heme system, VDR, and iron-related genes shift the threshold at which lead causes harm, meaning two people with identical exposures can have very different health outcomes.

 Mercury Detoxification: Genomics and Solutions